 Why should I conduct research at Joggins?

-Joggins is a World Heritage Site for representing the Carboniferous Period.
+Joggins is a UNESCO World Heritage Site that preserves the Late Carboniferous Period.
 The oldest known reptile (Hylonomus lyelli) is found here as well as representatives of the entire food web, from primary producers to carnivores.
-Fossils, including the famous upright “forests,” are found in situ and are constantly being uncovered by the powerful tides of the Bay of Fundy.
+Fossils, including the famous upright “forests”, are found in situ and are constantly being uncovered by the powerful tides of the Bay of Fundy.
 14.7 km (9.1 mi) of exposed section on a beautiful beach make this an excellent setting for research.

 What facilities do you have?

-We have office and laboratory space and a fossil collection of Joggins material housed here.
-The laboratory is basic, but we are partnered with the Fundy Geological Museum, a facility that has a fully-operational lab for preparatory work and is only 40 minutes away.
+We have office and laboratory space and a large fossil collection of Joggins material housed on site.
+Our laboratory is equipped with a computer, equipment to photograph specimens, and with basic preparatory tools.
+For other fossil prepping needs, we are partnered with the Fundy Geological Museum, a facility that has a fully operational lab for preparatory work and is only 40 minutes away.

 Can I collect fossils for the purposes of research?